SystemsApproach/security/infra.rst

 problem": when a single ISP pays the cost of implementing BGPsec, it does little if anything to improve the situation for that ISP.
 Only when a critical mass of ISPs are using BGPsec does it start to provide significant incremental benefits over ROV.
-This unfortunate situation is captured in the paper "BGP Security in Partial Deployment".
+Issuing an ROA, by contrast, immediately helps the provider who issues it.
+The situation is captured in the paper "BGP Security in Partial Deployment".
 An approach that holds promise to address both these issues is described in the following section.